Professor of Sociology

 How will I be assessed?

-The assessments on the BA Sociology course are regularly praised by our external examiners as being imaginative and varied.
+The assessments on the BA Sociology university course are regularly praised by our external examiners as being imaginative and varied.
 Assessment methods used on this course include:

 Fees and Funding

-Fees quoted relate to study sociology in the Academic Year 24/25 only.
-They may be subject to inflationary increases in future years.
+Fees quoted relate to study in the Academic Year 2025/26 only and may be subject to inflationary increases in future years.

 As a part of the placement, students get a free DBS paid by the University (where required), but students need to pay for any additional expenses such as travel costs.